ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

 - These must all be internally consistent so that the volumes produced match the volumes procured and sold.
 - These also determine ending inventory, and flow through the rest of the system.

-### NaturApples budgeting process
+### How 'Bout Them Apples budgeting process

 - Given the production budget, the direct labor and factory overhead budgets can be generated.
 - These last two budgets and the direct materials budget (from the apple procurement estimates) determine the cost-of-goods-sold budget.

-### NaturApples budgeting process
+### How 'Bout Them Apples budgeting process

 - The budgeted income statement can then be prepared using these budgets and the budget for administration, which includes senior officer salaries and other administrative expenses not included elsewhere.

-### NaturApples budgeting process
+### How 'Bout Them Apples budgeting process

 - Toward the bottom of the figure is the capital investment budget, which is based on an analysis of investment proposals.
 - All profitable projects are in the capital investment budget, including those projects started in previous years but not yet completed.
-- The capital investment budget and budgeted income statement are used to prepare NaturApples's budgeted balance sheet and then the cash flow budget.
+- The capital investment budget and budgeted income statement are used to prepare How 'Bout Them Apples's budgeted balance sheet and then the cash flow budget.
 - The remainder of this appendix illustrates the preparation of these various component budgets.

-### NaturApples budgeting process
+### How 'Bout Them Apples budgeting process

-- NaturApples uses the following accounting conventions:
+- How 'Bout Them Apples uses the following accounting conventions:

 1. FIFO is used for inventory accounting.
 2. Factory overhead is estimated using a flexible budget.

-### NaturApples budgeting process
+### How 'Bout Them Apples budgeting process

 - Variable overhead varies with the number of direct labor hours in the plant.
 - Total overhead is then assigned to product costs using the number of hours of direct labor in the product.
 - The table on the next slide provides the basic data for the budgeting illustration.

-### NaturApples budgeting process
+### How 'Bout Them Apples budgeting process

 - This table contains some primary operating data, such as the beginning inventory figures.
 - The bottom half of the table also shows the amount of each type of apple required to make a case of applesauce and a case of pie filling.